Top 10 pubs with best drinks in Chicago

 Behind any coup, as you know, there are real heroes.
 That's why Revolution Brewing presents several lines of beer for the bravest: Hero Ipas, League of Heroes, as well as Freedom - otherwise, what is the meaning of revolution, if not freedom?

 For fans of the big city, we recommend the City Series, especially Chicago Golden Ale.
-If you wish, you can also visit Oktoberfest without leaving the bar.
+If you wish, you can also visit Oktoberfest without leaving one of the best brewpubs in Chicago.
 Yes, yes, just order a German-style Lager from the seasonal menu.
 And to cool off in summer, have a look at wheat ale (Sun Crusher) or hibiscus beer (Rosa).

 If you were planning on making a lucrative deal in Silicon Valley, but took a wrong turn and happily ended up in Chicago (it happens!), don't be sad and try a light ale based on an Indian recipe called Galaxy-Hero.
 It may not be as good as the first round of investment, but it certainly proves that successful collaborations and innovative approaches are never redundant.

 Revolution Brewing is the largest brewery in the entire state of Illinois.
-Noisy but cozy in its own way, full of creativity and guaranteeing the quality of any position on the menu - Revolution Brewing Pub rightfully gets gold in the rating of pubs with the best drinks of the City of Winds.
+Noisy but cosy in its own way, full of creativity and guaranteeing the quality of any position on the menu - Revolution Brewing pub rightfully gets gold in the rating of pubs in Chicago with the best drinks of the City of Winds.